jayhuber/course_tree_list/README.txt

 v2013011100:
 -Added IE detection to PHP code and cause selectivizer-min.js to load if version 8 or below

+v2013011101:
+-Found has_config was set to false and should have been true.
+Affecting Moodle 2.4 installs -Added 2 weeks as default value in case the Moodle config values are missing.
+-IE7 & 8 Fixes
+-The Previous version did not fix the IE problem, as my test environment had jquery running causing selectivizr.js to work, which it will not with YUI.
+Im not so good at YUI.
+So, the IE8 detect also adds the script from Google for jquery so this fix will now work.
+-Will need to revisit this fix in the future, but, it is good enough now.

 Release notes
 -------------